mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 - `defect`: a concrete failure in construction, operation, durability, or intended performance;
 - `no_defect`: no product failure, including preference, compatibility, misuse, shipping, packaging, seller, or service issues.

-This boundary is less trivial than it first appears.
+The distinction is semantic rather than sentimental.
 A one-star review can describe incompatibility rather than a defect.
 A mostly positive review can still mention a concrete failure.
 The LLM received the product and review text plus the labelling rules, but not the star rating.

 I kept 400 rows as a holdout and used 2,600 for development.
 A `microsoft/deberta-v3-base` student, trained only on title and review text, reached 0.9025 accuracy and **0.8819 macro F1**.

-That score is not the interesting part.
-The interesting part is what happened when I inferred over both the training and holdout sets.
+I then inferred over both the training and holdout sets, turning the model back on the labels that produced it.

 The student disagreed with 65 of 2,600 training labels and 39 of 400 holdout labels.
 I reviewed those 104 rows using the original rules.
 Twenty-nine labels were clear enough to change: 19 in training and 10 in the holdout.